camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

     <tr>
       <td>optionsVarName</td>
       <td>
         <p>Process variable providing the select options.
-Process variable can be of type <code>java.util.Map</code> or <code>java.util.List</code>.
 The process variable can be of type <code>java.util.Map</code> or <code>java.util.List</code>.
 In case of a Map, the keys in the map are used as values of the select option and the values in the map are used as labels.</p>
       </td>
     </tr>
     <tr>